I Need a Doctor: Critical reception

-Nick Levine of Digital Spy gave the song a very positive review - rating the song five stars out of five; "Why is 'I Need a Doctor' such a brilliant single?
-Well, first of all there's the production from British knob-twiddling whizz Alex da Kid, which has a similar gravitas and bone-rattling bombast to his work on 'Love the Way You Lie' and 'Airplanes'.
-Then there's the haunting chorus, delivered by Diddy's 'Coming Home' bud Skylar Grey, which inhabits you from first listen.
-However, what elevates 'I Need A Doctor' from "very good" to "a little bit special" are the performances of Dre and Em. [...]
+Nick Levine of Digital Spy gave the song a very positive review, rating the song five stars out of five, praising Alex da Kid's production and Grey's "haunting" chorus, but commenting that "what elevates 'I Need A Doctor' from "very good" to "a little bit special" are the performances of Dre and Em. [...]
 That single manly tear dribbling down your cheek?
 Entirely, entirely justified."

 Awards and nominations

 On November 30, 2011, "I Need a Doctor" was nominated for the Grammy Awards for Best Rap/Sung Collaboration and Best Rap Song, both of which Kanye West won for his single "All of the Lights" from My Beautiful Dark Twisted Fantasy (2010).